 The physical space of the Psychology Service occupies 13,000 square feet in Wallace Tower, which is adjacent and connected to the inpatient and research buildings.
-Space designed for outpatient care includes therapy rooms, neuropsychological testing rooms, and an indoor play area.
+Space designed for outpatient care includes numerous therapy rooms equipped for either in-person or telehealth service delivery, neuropsychological testing rooms, and an indoor play area.
 Clinical space is equipped with observation rooms, one-way mirrors, and recording/audio capability for supervision purposes.
 Faculty and trainee offices are also housed here, allowing convenience and collegial interaction.
 With the onset of the COVID-19 pandemic, TCH developed a robust infrastructure for delivery of clinical services via telehealth.
-Some services (e.g., neuropsychological assessment, multidisciplinary clinics) are regularly delivered in-person with robust COVID-19 infection control procedures in place; outpatient diagnostic intakes and therapy services are offered as either in-person or via telehealth.
+At present, some services (e.g., neuropsychological assessment, multi-disciplinary clinics, inpatient consultations) are regularly delivered in-person with robust COVID-19 infection control procedures in place while outpatient diagnostic intakes and therapy services are offered as either in-person or via telehealth.

 The Psychology Division maintains numerous trainees at various levels, offering ample opportunity for collegial engagement with peers, as well as potential for supervisory experiences.
-The Pediatric/Clinical Child Psychology fellowship program exists alongside a separate

-Pediatric Neuropsychology fellowship program.
-Other trainees include 5 psychology interns in our APAaccredited psychology internship program and numerous graduate practicum students.
+The Pediatric/Clinical Child Psychology fellowship program with its 7 fellows exists alongside a separate Pediatric Neuropsychology fellowship program with 4 fellows, and our Division may also include research fellows.
+Other trainees include 6 psychology interns in our APA-accredited psychology internship program and numerous graduate practicum students.